ehisakhile/devops-challenge/ProjectDoc.md

 ## Overview

-This project leverages helm/Kubernetes (K8s) to deploy, manage, and scale the bird API which I called *bird-fact-app* and birdImage API which I called *bird-fact-service*.
+This project uses Terraform, Docker, Kubernetes (K3s), and Helm to deploy and manage two APIs, providing a streamlined and scalable solution for managing containerized services.
+I called the bird API *bird-fact-app* and birdImage API, *bird-fact-service*.
 The pods are designed with high availability and scalability in mind, using Kubernetes Horizontal Pod Autoscaling (HPA) to adjust the number of api instances based on real-time resource utilization.

 ## Running Application